ESCCwebsupport/example-school-jekyll/_school-life/school-meals.md

 * move alongside the text
 * left or right depending what side is chosen.

+Then underneath, when there is no more image the text goes back to full width.

 ![Adoption South East logo](/assets/media/school meals/ase-logo-colour-text-outlined.jpg "Adoption South East logo"){: .float-md-left width="400" height="243"}

 Hello.
 This is some content next to the same image floated the other side.
 On small to medium screens I: